weaviate/weaviate-io/developers/weaviate/search/similarity.md

 Similarly, you can retrieve a maximum `n` objects after the first `m` results by using `limit` with `offset` as shown in the [search basics how-to guide](./basics.md#paginate-with-limit-and-offset).

-To limit the number of results returned by a `near...` query, add the `limit` parameter.
-To start at a given offset, add the `offset` parameter.
+To limit the number of results returned by a `near...` query, add the `limit` operator.
+To start at a given offset, add the `offset` operator.
 For example if we want to obtain the animals in movies #2 and #3 from the [`nearText` example](#an-input-medium) above, we'll need to use `offset: 1, limit: 2`.
 The example below searches the `JeopardyQuestion` class for objects best matching `"animals in movies"`, skips 1 object (`offset`) and returns the next 2 objects:

 <Tabs groupId="languages">
 <TabItem value="py" label="Python">